Harriet Overton Stimson Music Director

-As a recording artist, he enjoys long-standing relationships with the BIS and Da Capo labels and has made over 70 CDs, including complete cycles of symphonies by Beethoven, Schubert, Schumann and Rued Langgaard, and the works of Pelle Gudmundsen-Holmgreen with the BBC Symphony Orchestra for Da Capo.
-“Opening Doors,” his ongoing series for BIS with the Swedish Chamber Orchestra, has consistently won praise for performances of 19th-century repertoire more usually associated with symphony orchestras.
+In total, he has made well over 70 CDs to date, including complete cycles of symphonies by Beethoven, Schubert, Schumann and Rued Langgaard, and a disc of Pelle Gudmundsen-Holmgreen’s orchestral repertoire with the BBC Symphony Orchestra for Da Capo.
+Opening Doors, his ground-breaking series for BIS with the Swedish Chamber Orchestra, has consistently won praise for performances of 19th-century repertoire more usually associated with symphony orchestras.

 In the early part of his career he studied with Leonard Bernstein and assisted Seiji Ozawa, and now regularly appears with the world’s leading orchestras including the Bavarian Radio Symphony, BBC Symphony, Berlin Konzerthaus Orchestra, Chamber Orchestra of Europe, Leipzig Gewandhaus Orchestra, London Symphony Orchestra, Munich Philharmonic, Orchestre Philharmonique de Radio France, Philharmonia Orchestra, Royal Philharmonic Orchestra, Salzburg Mozarteum Orchester, Staatskapelle Dresden and the Vienna Symphony.

 He began his North American career as Assistant Conductor with the Boston Symphony Orchestra, and has since appeared with the Baltimore Symphony, The Cleveland Orchestra, Detroit Symphony Orchestra, Houston Symphony, Los Angeles Chamber Orchestra, Los Angeles Philharmonic, Montreal Symphony, New York Philharmonic, The Philadelphia Orchestra, Toronto Symphony and the Washington National Symphony Orchestra.